imCodePartnerAB/iVIS/docs/basic_concepts/data_access.rst

 .. note::

-    embeddables have not got id, because they can not exist without entity
+    embeddables have not got id.
+Because they can not exist without entity

 LIST OF ALL TABLES AND DESCRIPTION
 ----------------------------------